Councilman Kane of won't just throw people out of The Ark for no reason. Instead, he'll do it through the law.

 The Storyteller: Jim Henson's series has a good example in "The Heartless Giant".
 The eponymous Sealed Evil in a Can tricks a prince into letting him escape and proceeds to go on a rampage throughout the kingdom.
 However, he conspicuously never harms the prince and is actually quite friendly to him even as he knows that the prince is trying to kill him to undo his mistake.
 Much like the similarly heartless Davy Jones of Pirates of the Caribbean, the giant embodies the Tin Man trope and is presented sympathetically.

-Crowley is disgusted when one of his allies betrays an alliance they made to cut him out of their deal completely and gives him the option of dying or fleeing, despite all the help that Crowley provided to accomplish their goal.
+Crowley is disgusted when one of his allies betrays a temporary alliance they made to cut him out of their deal completely and gives him the option of dying or fleeing, despite all the help that Crowley provided to accomplish their goal.
 Crowley notes that not even he would commit such a blatant backstab (or rather, frontstab, since the betrayer announces his intentions upfront).
 There's also his line, "This isn't Wall Street, this is Hell!
 We have a little something called integrity."

 Antonia Gavilan de Logroño may be a homicidal, slightly deranged Knight Templar witch spirit, but the deaths of innocent people as collateral damage from her attacks on vampires are not acceptable to her.
 She tries relating this to Marnie, the medium whose body she is possessing, but Marnie shows no sympathy, tells her the dead humans "aren't innocent" because they are vampire sympathizers and proceeds to forcefully bind Antonia's spirit into her body.
 One hell of a way to show the viewers who the realBig Bad was in this scenario.